Gastón Gerzel

-Pablo Gastón Gerzel (born 5 January 2000) is an Argentine professional footballer who plays as a winger for Los Andes, on loan from Boca Juniors.
+Pablo Gastón Gerzel (born 5 January 2000) is an Argentine professional footballer who plays as a winger for FAP, in the Serbian First League.

 Club career

 Gerzel played for Sarmiento from the age of four, up until his departure to Boca Juniors in 2010; having impressed at the Torneo Valesanito in Santa Fe; amid interest from Argentinos Juniors.
 He signed his first pro contract in September 2020, which preceded the winger appearing on Boca's bench five times during November and December; including for Copa Libertadores games with Libertad and Racing Club.
 On 12 February 2021, Gerzel was loaned to newly promoted Primera División side Platense.
 He debuted on 21 February against Argentinos Juniors in the Copa de la Liga Profesional; assisting Jorge Pereyra Díaz's winner.

+In 2026, after terminating his contract with Boca Juniors due to being deemed surplus to requirements, he joined FAP in the Serbian First League.

 International career

 In April 2015, Gerzel was called up by the Argentina U15s.
 October 2016 saw Gerzel receive a call-up from the U17s.